aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Beetle.md

 - `sprite` scale set to `startscale`
 - `DigPop` sound plays
 - `DirtExplode` particles plays at `playertargetentity` position
-- Over the course of 46.0 frames, position moves to startp + Vector3.up via a BeizierCurve3 with a ymax of 0.0
+- Over the course of 46.0 frames, this enemy moves to startp + Vector3.up via a BeizierCurve3 with a ymax of 0.0
 - position set to startp
 - animstate set to 13 (`BattleIdle`)
 - SetAnimForce called